Connecting a Surface Body Edge to a Rigid Body Face in ANSYS® Workbench Mechanical

 Figure 6: A Fixed Joint between a Rigid Solid Body and a Surface Body (Shell) Edge

 Because the surface body (shell) edge Behavior above is set to Rigid, it translates and rotates with the rigid body:

 Workbench can connect edges of surface bodies (shells) to faces of Flexible solid bodies with Bonded MPC contact, with Contact on the edges, and Target on the faces.
-Surface body edge nodes respond to translations and rotations of the solid bodies if the Contact Type is set to “Target Normal, Couple U to Rot.”
+Surface body edge nodes respond to translations and rotations of the solid bodies if the Contact Type is set to “Target Normal, Couple U to Rot.”, or in recent ANSYS versions, “Program Controlled”.
 If the solid bodies are set Rigid, the edge node rotations are no longer coupled.
 Complete coupling of translation and rotation is possible with a Fixed Joint set to Rigid on the surface body edge.